Smart Curtains Close Themselves

-Have you ever found yourself lying on the couch when the sun changes angle, and suddenly it becomes unbearably hot when before you were just nice and cozy?
+Have you ever found yourself lying on the couch nice and cozy when the sun changes angle, and suddenly it becomes unbearably hot?
 Imagine being your house, which can't just get up and move.
-Controlling indoor temperatures often requires action like closing curtains to cut out bright light, turning up the air conditioning or a fan, opening or closing doors, or taking other steps to keep the indoor climate comfortable.
+Controlling indoor temperatures often requires action ... like closing curtains to cut out bright light, turning up the air conditioning or a fan, opening or closing doors, or taking other steps to keep the indoor climate comfortable.

 Many of the measures used to keep indoor temperatures stable, unfortunately, require energy, especially in big office buildings.
 Researchers, architects, and materials scientists are hard at work on a variety of techniques and options for helping buildings regulate their own temperatures without having to resort to using energy: for example, highly efficient glass for windows limits heat exchange to keep buildings cool in summer and warm in winter.